m4k1m4/game_engine/README.md

 # my_game_engine
-Any self-respecting C++ developer should write their own game engine.
-What to use in your projects Unreal Engine or Unity xD The name has not yet been invented  the name is just a working one.
+Every C++ developer should write their own engine.
+What to use in their projects Unreal Engine or Unity xD The name hasn't been thought of yet.

+Due to the recent events it is worth crossing out Unity or changing the name to Godot xD.